 Microsol’s leadership of the process, its permanent control of data, and its capacity building to LPPs act as a guarantee for data quality.

-All the key documentation related to the PoA is archived electronically on a specific website called “Dropbox”.
+All the key documentation related to the PoA is archived electronically on a specific website called “Google Drive”.
 To avoid unexpected deletion of files backups are saved each month by Microsol’s IT department.
 This archiving system prevents from potential loss of documents due to the destruction or loss of Microsol’s staff computers.
 All data and documentation related to the VPAs will be archived at least for a period of 2 years after the end of the crediting period.

 Measures for continuous improvements of the PoA management system